koryehoffman/ims-demo/README.md

 # Inventory Management System - IMS-DEMO

 This is a demo inventory management system built with Flask.
 The application uses MongoDB for data storage, Elasticsearch for full-text search, and it's containerized with Docker and can be deployed on Minikube.
+There is a REST API, GraphQL API, and partial UI.
+This project is intended to showcase various different technologies and is not necessarily an optimal ecosystem.

 ## Objective